-The sugar segment produces and markets sugar, sugary special products and animal feed.
+The sugar segment produces and markets sugar, sugar specialties, starch-based products such as glucose syrup, and animal feed.

-- The Südzucker sugar division comprises the production companies Südzucker AG, Raffinerie Tirlemontoise, Saint Louis Sucre, Südzucker Moldova and Südzucker Polska as well as sales companies in Greece, Great Britain, Italy and Spain.
+- The Südzucker sugar division comprises the production companies Südzucker AG, Raffinerie Tirlemontoise, Saint Louis Sucre, Südzucker Moldova and Südzucker Polska, Südzucker AG's wheat starch plant in Zeitz as well as sales companies in Greece, Great Britain, Italy and Spain.

 - The AGRANA sugar division combines sugar production in Austria, Romania, Slovakia, the Czech Republic and Hungary.

-- The agriculture division comprises the agricultural activities of Südzucker AG, Loberaue Agrar GmbH and Terra Sömmerda GmbH.
+- The agriculture division includes Südzucker AG's agriculture business unit, Loberaue Agrar GmbH and its subsidiaries, and Terra Sömmerda GmbH.

-- There are investments in or joint ventures with the British trading company ED&F Man Holdings Limited, the AGRANA-Studen Group, the Italian Maxi S.r.l. and the Austrian Beta Pura GmbH.
+- There are investments in or joint ventures with the AGRANA-Studen Group, the Italian Maxi S.r.l. and the Austrian Beta Pura GmbH.

 Südzucker Polska produces sugar in 4 factories in Cerekiew, Ropczyce, Strzelin and Świdnica.
-The Cukier Królewski brand has been known on the Polish market for 20 years.
+The Cukier Królewski brand has been known on the Polish market for more than 20 years.